 Our website integrates so-called social bookmarks (e.g. from Facebook).
 Social bookmarks are Internet flags with which the users of such a service can collect links and messages.
 These are contained on our website only as a link to the corresponding services.
 After clicking on the embedded graphic, you will be forwarded to the page of the respective provider; i.e. only then are user data transferred to the respective provider.
 Please refer to the respective privacy policies of the providers for information on how your personal data is handled by a particular provider when you use these websites.

 This site uses the map service Google Maps.
-The provider of the service is Google LLC., Gordon House, Barrow Street, Dublin 4, Irland.
-Your IP address must be saved to enable the use of Google Maps functions.
+The provider of the service is Google LLC.1600 Amphitheatre Parkway Mountain View, CA 94043, USA.
+The responsible entity for users in the EU/EEA and Switzerland is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
+In order to use the functions of Google Maps, information, including the IP address as well as the address entered within the scope of the route function, may be transmitted to the provider's servers.
 This information is usually transferred to a Google server in the USA.
 The provider of this site has no influence on this data transmission.

 More information on the handling of user data can be found in Google’s own data protection policy under https://www.google.de/intl/de/policies/privacy/.